raccoon-lang/raccoon/docs/compiler/WIP2.md

     - INSTANCES

         For types and functions alike, an instantiation list is maintained for when codegen needs to happen.
-Instance is the concrete type signature or field layout of a function call or type instantiation.
+Instance is the concrete type signature of a function call or field layout of a type instantiation.

         ```py
         func_instances = [